How Do These Symptoms Affect Quality of Life?

 Other studies that could be ordered include electromyography (EMG),9 genetic testing, or a nerve biopsy.10 EMG will display signs of chronic denervation with muscle unit potentials of increased amplitude and duration.9 Nerve biopsies, although rarely used, can identify genetic mutations in sporadic forms of CMT.
 The characteristic findings on nerve biopsy in CMT1 patients with a PMP22 gene duplication — the most common genetic mutation in CMT — are known as “onion bulbs.”10 Genetic testing can help determine the specific gene mutation causing the disease to be expressed.

 Assessing CMAP and SNAP amplitudes is a more effective way to monitor disease progression than assessing NCV.
-Furthermore, it has been found that motor and sensory NCV actually increase with age of the patients.11 This increase in NCV is believed to be caused by myelin thickness remodeling that occurs throughout the adult life with CMT.
+Furthermore, it has been found that motor and sensory NCV actually increase with patient age.11 This increase in NCV is believed to be caused by myelin thickness remodeling that occurs throughout adult life with CMT.

-However, CMAP amplitudes decrease with progression of disease and correlated more closely with CMT Examination Score (CMTES), a tool used to assess clinical disability in CMT.11 Healthcare providers should closely evaluate the amplitudes of CMAP and SNAP when assessing disease progression specifically, as opposed to nerve conduction velocities.
+However, CMAP amplitudes decrease with disease progression and correlate more closely with CMT Examination Score (CMTES), a tool used to assess clinical disability in CMT.11 Healthcare providers should closely evaluate the amplitudes of CMAP and SNAP when assessing disease progression specifically, as opposed to nerve conduction velocities.

 How to Manage CMT

 Unfortunately, there is no cure for CMT.
-Treatment options are primarily supportive therapy that focus on treating the symptoms and improving quality of life.12
+Treatment options are primarily supportive therapies that focus on treating the symptoms and improving quality of life.12

 There are 2 approaches to treatment: conservative treatment and surgical treatment.
 Conservative treatment is employed in younger patients who retain adequate flexibility and muscle strength and show slower disease progression.13 Much of the current research on treatment options is geared toward treating lower extremity weakness rather than upper extremity weakness, due to foot and leg imbalance being the focal point of the disease.